SyedUmaidAhmed/Senior-CV-Coding-Exams/README.md

 This repository belongs to the trial project given by Nexa Quanta (Lahore) for the Test Purposes.
 Syed Umaid has written this code in a way to run it through desired functionality

-# Puthin, Linux and CV Skills Evaluation
+# Python, Linux and CV Skills Evaluation

 Objective is to write python codes, SQL codes, bash scripts and training models for the given queries